angang-li/data_science_notes/machine_learning/cnn.md

   <br>

-  From left to right, the height and width often decrease, and the number of channels often increase.
+  - From left to right, the height and width often decrease, and the number of channels often increase.
+  - In order to be able to build very deep networks, we usually only use pooling layers to downsize the height/width of the activation volumes while convolutions are used with “same” padding.
+Otherwise, we would downsize the input of the model too quickly.

 ### 1.8.
 Why convolutions